sepatel/tekniq/tekniq-core/README.md

     TqPropertiesConfig("classpath:/config.properties")
 )

-// later on anywhere you in your you can access it like fun test() {
+// later on you can access it like fun test() {
     val port = MyAppConfig.getInt("port")
     val portWithDefault = MyAppConfig.getInt("port", 8080)